Christian Brando: Trial and aftermath

 Robert Shapiro was one of Christian Brando's lawyers.
 Brando was initially charged with murder; however, prosecutors were unable to proceed with a murder charge because of the absence of Cheyenne, who was a crucial witness to their case.
 Marlon Brando had Cheyenne admitted into a psychiatric hospital in Tahiti.
 After several attempts to get her to return to California, a judge eventually quashed all efforts by the prosecution.
 Without Cheyenne's testimony, prosecutors felt they could no longer prove that Drollet's death was premeditated; therefore, Christian was not charged with first-degree murder and was presented with a plea deal.
 When his father pleaded for a reduced sentence for his son, he took the stand in the Santa Monica courthouse and said, "I think that perhaps I failed as a father."
 After heavily publicized pre-trial proceedings, Brando pleaded guilty to manslaughter and spent five years in prison.

 Cheyenne attempted suicide twice during the trial.
-Then, in 1995, a year before Christian was released from prison, she committed suicide by hanging herself at her mother's house in Tahiti at the age of 25 after losing custody of her son.
+Then, in 1995, a year before Christian was released from prison, she died by suicide by hanging herself at her mother's house in Tahiti at age 25 after losing custody of her son.

 Conditional on his release, he was accepted and enrolled in the state community college system in southern New Hampshire.
-After a year in the program, he moved to Washington State for a few years while working as a tree cutter and artistic welder.
+After a year in the program, he moved to Washington state for a few years while working as a tree cutter and artistic welder.